بررسی ویژگیهای شیمیایی و ساختاری اسید هیومیک استخراجی از لئوناردیتهای برخی معادن کرمان

 • Majid Fekri

-Department of Soil Science, Faculty of Agriculture, Shahid Bahonar University of Kerman, Kerman, Iran
+Department of Soil Science, Faculty of Agriculture, Shahid Bahonar University of Kerman, Kerman, Iran.

 چکیده [English]